PROKOFIEV | Sinfonietta

 RUN TIME: 1 HR 30 MINUTES

-We welcome the return of harp virtuoso Yolanda Kondonassis to perform Alberto Ginastera’s Harp Concerto of 1965, written for the great harpist of the twentieth century, Nicanor Zabaleta.
+We welcome harp virtuoso Bridget Kibbey to perform Alberto Ginastera’s Harp Concerto of 1965, written for the great harpist of the twentieth century, Nicanor Zabaleta.
 Written in an idiomic style for the harp including many special effects, it is a spectacular work to enjoy live.

 Prokofiev’s Sinfonietta is an early work from 1909 and was dedicated to his conducting teacher, Nikolai Tcherepnin of the St. Petersburg Conservatory.
 Following further revisions, this version from 1930 shows a lighter, more humorous side to Prokofiev’s nature.